DonkeyRepublic/lockkit-android/README.md

 ## Changelog

+<b>v1.3.0</b><br/>`2022-07-27`
+- finished migration from realm to sqldelight — this version no longer depends on realm, which should decrease app size.
+To be able to keep eKeys for users which will update app during rentals it's advised to update to 1.2.0 first, and after grace period update to 1.3.0.

 <b>v1.2.0</b><br/>`2022-07-26`
 - introduced `UnlockCommandError` and `LockCommandError` for unexpected errors during locking/unlocking instead of calling `LockTimeout`
 - fixed wrong MTU size for sending commands to AXA lock v2 on some devices